sondregronas/hass-apps/qdomyos_zwift/README.md

 original [qdomyos-zwift](https://github.com/cagnulein/qdomyos-zwift) project.
 This is simply a Dockerfile wrapper to run it as a Home Assistant add-on.

+## Settings location

+The add-on's configuration file is located at `/addon_configs/<id>_qdomyos-zwift/` in the Home Assistant file system.
+Since the web interface can be slow it might be easier to edit the configuration on your phone and then copy it to the add-on's config directory directly.

 ## Configuration

 | Option      | Default | Description                                                                         |